eapowertools/qs-admin-playbook/docs/system_spot_check/telemetry.md

 - [Telemetry Dashboard](../tooling/telemetry_dashboard.md)

-The Qlik Sense Telemetry Dashboard is a project created and maintained by the Enterprise Architecture team in Qlik’s Americas Presales organization.
-It leverages additional logging which can be enabled in Qlik Sense Enterprise February 2018 and newer releases of Qlik Sense with some data enrichment with API calls to provide visualization-level performance data for Qlik apps.
+The Qlik Sense Telemetry Dashboard is a project created and maintained by the Enterprise Architecture team in Qlik's Americas Presales organization.
+It leverages additional logging which can be enabled in [Qlik Sense Enterprise February 2018 and newer releases of Qlik Sense](https://support.qlik.com/articles/000044757) with some data enrichment with API calls to provide visualization-level performance data for Qlik apps.
 The goal of the tool is to present this performance data in actionable ways for administrators / developers to have precision when focusing on performance improvements for Qlik apps.

 -------------------------